geohot/twitchslam/README.md

 * Add search by projection to refind old map points (done)
  * Check if points are in the field of view of the camera (done)
 * BUGFIX: Fix moving up! (y axis flipped? nah, it's okay)
+* Add loading and saving of map support

 TODO
 -----